andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

   - A virtual firewall is used in the cloud

 # Open Source or Proprietary
-  - Open-source firewalls, like pfSense run on FreeBSD, open and one of the most secure operating systems available
+  - Open-source firewalls - like pfSense run on FreeBSD, open and one of the most secure operating systems available
-  - Proprietary firewalls, well you don't know what they run on, they are closed and it's a big secret.
+  - Proprietary firewalls - well you don't know what they run on, they are closed and it's a big secret.
 Security by Obscurity is not security.

 # Stateful vs Stateless
   - Steteless packet filtering operates at OSI layer 3.
 Makes decisions just on it's rules